 IALS Library is not able to offer offsite access to Lexis/Westlaw to students based at the University of London Colleges and other universities.
 Ask your college library about offsite access to these databases.
-The same applies when you use the wireless service within IALS.
-However we can give you access to Hein and a selection of other resources.
+However, many other databases are available remotely.
 For full details of the resources available offsite, please check the accompanying link.
 Please ask at your own college about offsite access to Lexis and Westlaw.

 The opening screen on Westlaw provides access to UK and European Union journals only.
 To find articles for other jurisdictions, please select Services from the toolbar at the top of the screen.
 A drop down will allow you to select the Directory which will take you to the International and US collections.This introductory guide focuses on the UK and EU journals.

 Select the journals option at the top of the Westlaw screen.
 When searching for UK journal articles on Westlaw, it is important to note the following points.

 Westlaw includes the valuable search tool Legal Journals Index which allows you to search by keyword across a huge selection of journals.
 However not all the journal articles will be available in full text.
 Don't give up!
 Many of the articles will be available within IALS Library either as a printed resource or on a different database.